Sahilj11/FriendSystem/README.md

 This ER diagram represents a system for managing user relationships, such as friendships and friend requests, with an additional layer of role-based user management.
 Here is a description of the entities and their relationships:

 1. Users Table
     user\_id: The primary key for the users table.
 This uniquely identifies each user in the system.
     name: The name of the user.
     roleid: A foreign key linking to the roles table, specifying the user's role in the system.
     email: The email address of the user, likely used for login and communication purposes.
     password: The password for the user, stored securely. created\_date: The date and time when the user account was created.
     uuid: A universally unique identifier for the user, often used for public-facing identification.

 2. Roles Table
     role\_id: The primary key for the roles table.
 This uniquely identifies each role.
     rolename: The name of the role, such as 'admin', 'user', etc.

 3. Friend Request Table (friend\_request)
     id: The primary key for the friend\_request table.
 This uniquely identifies each friend request.
     uid1: A foreign key referencing the user_id in the users table, representing the first user involved in the friend request.
     uid2: A foreign key referencing the user_id in the users table, representing the second user involved in the friend request.
     requestor: Identifies which user initiated the friend request.
     created_date: The date and time when the friend request was created.

-4. User Friend Table (user_friend)
+4. User Friend Table (user_friend) // Note: Store a single entry in both way meaning for a row with user_id 1 and friend_id 2 also store user_id 2 and friend_id 1 so that indexing can be applied on a single column

     id: The primary key for the user_friend table.
 This uniquely identifies each friendship.
     user_id: A foreign key referencing the user_id in the users table, representing one of the users in the friendship.
     friend_id: A foreign key referencing the user_id in the users table, representing the other user in the friendship.
     created_date: The date and time when the friendship was established.

-Relationships
+### Relationships

 Users and Roles: A many-to-one relationship between users and roles.
 Each user has one role, but a role can be associated with many users.
 Friend Requests: Each friend request involves two users (uid1 and uid2), both of which are foreign keys referencing the user_id in the users table.
 Friendships: Similar to friend requests, each friendship involves two users (user_id and friend_id), both of which are foreign keys referencing the user_id in the users table.

-Summary:
+### Summary:
 This ER diagram models a basic social system where users can send and accept friend requests, forming friendships.
 Users have roles that dictate their permissions or abilities within the system.